 My constituency office

 My constituency office at Unit 4, Edmund Rd Business Centre, 135 Edmund Rd, Sheffield S2 4ED is staffed and open to the public five days a week throughout the year, with a short closure between Christmas and New Year.
-I hold Advice Surgeries at my office twice a month – in addition to the range of other ways I keep in touch with constituents: street surgeries, coffee mornings, community meetings and my annual community consultation, the Big Conversation.
+I hold Advice Surgeries and meet constituents at my office – in addition to the range of other ways I keep in touch with constituents: street surgeries, coffee mornings, community meetings and my annual community consultation, the Big Conversation.

 Through IPSA I claim expenses to pay for the running of my office.
 The expenses pay for the office rent, for service charges, business rates, utilities (gas, electricity and water), telephone and broadband rental and call costs, insurance, and room hire for surgeries etc. They also pay suppliers and shops for things like furniture, stationery, paper, printer toners, office equipment, cleaning and cleaning materials.
 In short, they pay for the things that allow me to run an effective office.

-My staff team in Sheffield comprises four people, two full time and two part time.
-I also have one full time member of staff in Westminster.
+My staff team in Sheffield comprises three people, two full time and one part time.
+I also have two full time members of staff in Westminster.
 IPSA has approved the job descriptions and contractual arrangements of all members of my staff.
 All staff are paid salaries within the IPSA recommended salary bands according to their job role, qualifications and experience.

 My job as an MP involves rail travel predominantly between Sheffield and Westminster and I claim expenses to cover these fares.

 My family home is in Sheffield where I live with my wife in a house which we jointly own.
 I do not claim any expenses in relation to this house because the costs do not relate to me being an MP.
-I claim expenses on a one-bedroom former council flat in London which I rent, because as an MP I am usually required to work in Westminster four days a week.
+I claim expenses on a one-bedroom flat in London which I rent, because as an MP I am usually required to work in Westminster during the week.
 If I was not an MP, I would not need this flat.
-I claim for the rent, council tax and water charges for this flat.
+I only claim the rent for this flat.